Kahala Nui vs Other Honolulu Senior Homes: Why Residents Stay Longer Here

 Kahala Nui stands out with an impressive 8.7 resident review score, earning its reputation as the “Most Loved” senior living community in Honolulu.
 Indeed, the facility’s popularity is evident from its lengthy waiting list, with some prospective residents waiting several years for a spot.
 Since 2007, this premier senior living destination has offered a resort-like environment,…

-Kahala Nui has an 8.7 resident review score and is known as the "Most Loved" senior living community in Honolulu.
-The waiting list is long—some prospective residents wait several years for a spot.
-The community opened in 2007 and offers landscaped grounds and amenities.
+Kahala Nui is a senior living community in Honolulu with a long waiting list, and some prospective residents wait several years for a spot.
+It opened in 2007 and offers landscaped grounds and amenities.

-Monthly costs range from $3,719 to $10,038, depending on apartment type, from studios to three-bedroom units.
-Residents stay for the care quality as much as the amenities.
-This includes a dining room with varied menus and social activities.
+Monthly costs range from $3,719 to $10,038, depending on the apartment type, from studios up to three-bedroom units.
+Residents stay for the quality of care as much as the amenities, which include a dining room with rotating menus and a steady social calendar.

 - When choosing senior care, it helps to understand what you're paying for.
 Kahala Nui offers transparent pricing and a comprehensive package: medical care, daily activities, meals, and living space.
 Some local competitors quote lower base rates but charge separately for physical therapy, dietary accommodations, or social outings.
 Compare total cost and total services, not just the headline number.

-Kahala Nui is a Life Plan Community in Honolulu with high resident retention rates.
-The community attributes this to quality medical and personal care, and to helping residents feel they belong.
-The result: residents stay longer than industry average.
+Kahala Nui is a Life Plan Community in Honolulu, and it keeps its residents.
+The community credits that retention to strong medical and personal care, plus a real sense of belonging.
+People stay longer than the industry average.

 Current occupancy stands at 98% for independent living, 87% for assisted living and skilled nursing.
 From 2018 to 2020, independent living averaged 97%, assisted living 88%, and skilled nursing 89%.

-Kahala Nui residents typically stay longer than the industry average of 12 to 24 months.
-The two- to four-year waiting list reflects this demand.
+Residents here typically stay longer than the industry average of 12 to 24 months, and the two- to four-year waiting list shows how much demand there is.

 Comparison with other Honolulu facilities